tangollama/cis411_lab3/labreports/LAB_douglassjohnandrew.md

   }
 }
 ```
-But by far the worst query was this, taking nearly a minute:
+But by far the worst query ended up being this, taking nearly a minute:
 ```
 {
   #retrieve all orders container the word everything